 Research

 I work primarily on issues within normative ethics, animal ethics, and environmental ethics.
 My current research projects focus broadly on two issues: 1) our partial moral responsibilities to animals; and 2) environmental justice.
-Regarding both projects, I draw heavily upon philosophy, but also aim to take an interdisciplinary approach through incorporation of relevant literature from fields outside philosophy, such as veterinary science, political theory, and sociology.
+Regarding both projects, I take an interdisciplinary approach, drawing heavily upon philosophy, but also relevant fields outside philosophy, such as veterinary science, political theory, and sociology.

 Partiality and Animal Ethics: